Skip to main content

 Prerequisites

-• xl-cli is installed and accessible in the Backstage action context.
+• XL CLI is installed and accessible in the Backstage action context.

 • A GitHub repository is available if using repository-based YAML files.

-Set Up Templates in Backstage
+Set Up Backstage Templates

 You can set up and preview templates in Backstage using either local files or GitHub integration.
 Choose the option that works best for your environment.